Natural Language Processing with NoSQL and JavaScript

 "I completely hated the film" -> [ completely, hate, film ] -> [0, 1, 1, 1]

-We'll take these arrays and update our documents with these values.
-The code is a bit complicated but nevertheless achieves what we are after:
+We’ll take these arrays and update our documents with these values.
+The code is a bit involved but gets the job done:

 for (const document of fn.collection('reviews')) {